-Facebook users often spend only a couple of seconds looking at an ad before they turn it off or scroll past it.
+Facebook users often spend only a couple of seconds looking at an ad before turning it off or scroll past it.
 This means that your window of opportunity might be minimal.
 Make sure to develop CTA that doesn’t rely on 30-second ads in their entirety to make sense.

 This is how Facebook describes video consumption on its platform.
-The y-axis being video sessions, and the x-axis bing the watch time.
+The y-axis being video sessions, and the x-axis being the watch time.

 To do that, you might need to do some research on your products, services, and brand to understand them better.
 No one knows your products better than you.
-Thus, once you put your ideas in order and do extensive research on your products’ unique benefits, you will be able to create useful short content for Facebook video ads.
+Thus, once you put your ideas in order and do extensive research on your products’ unique benefits, you will be able to create useful short content for video ads on Facebook.

 Even though you create short-form content, your priority should always be to create a fantastic user experience.
-Your target audience will react very well when they feel that they are vital for you, and you know exactly what they need.
+Your target audience will react very well when they feel vital for you, and you know exactly what they need.